 I am a writer.

 It wouldn’t be until my sophomore year in high school when someone not related to me would recognize my gift for graphorrhea.
 Neil Chamberlain—Mr. Chamberlain to his students—singled out my parents during fall conferences to laud the literary stylings of their son.
-Unbeknownst to me, “I had a gift”.
+Unbeknownst to me, “I had a gift,” or at least that what was the claim.

 I would nurture this gift throughout the remainder of my high school daze.
 I pursued electives in creative writing, journalism, and literature.
 Inexplicably, when it came time to declare a college major, I chose practically, I chose Information Technology.
 My lust for writing was supplanted by a penchant for COBOL, 7&7’s, and inadvisable romantic escapades (not necessarily in that order, depending on the day of the week).